Origin Of the Nile River

 The Blue Nile, on the other hand, originates from Lake Tana in the Ethiopian highlands.
 Lake Tana is Ethiopia’s largest lake and is situated in the Amhara Region.

 The Blue Nile flows westward from Lake Tana, cutting through the Ethiopian highlands in a series of dramatic waterfalls and gorges, the most famous of which is the Blue Nile Falls (also known as Tis Issat or the “Smoking Water”).
+After leaving Ethiopia, the Blue Nile travels northward into Sudan, where it joins the White Nile in Khartoum.

 Source in Lake Tana:

 The Blue Nile, also known as the “Abay” in Amharic (Ethiopia’s official language), originates from Lake Tana.
 Lake Tana is the largest lake in Ethiopia and the largest in the Nile Basin.
 It is situated in the Amhara Region, in the northern part of the Ethiopian highlands.
+Lake Tana is known for its rich biodiversity and cultural heritage, with numerous monasteries and historic sites located on its shores.

 Flow from Lake Tana:

 From its source in Lake Tana, the Blue Nile flows westward through the rugged Ethiopian highlands.
 This region is characterized by steep valleys, mountains, and deep gorges.
+The Blue Nile’s course through this terrain gives rise to some of the most dramatic water features along its journey.

 Blue Nile Falls (Tis Issat):

+The most famous feature along the Blue Nile’s path in the Ethiopian highlands is the Blue Nile Falls, locally known as “Tis Issat,” which means “Smoking Water.”
 These falls are often compared to the more well-known Victoria Falls in Africa, albeit on a smaller scale.
 The Blue Nile Falls are renowned for their beauty and the immense volume of water cascading over the falls during the rainy season.

 Ethiopian Plateau: